Kazgul1987/Pathfinder-Ui_2/patchnotes.md

 ## Compatibility
 - Ready for v11 version.

+## v11.306.4
+- New option with a toggle for conditions in circle.
+- Fix Buff icons appearance, They're circle again

 ## v11.306.3
 - New option : Dark Mode / Standard Mode (for player character sheet atm)